KarenGoncalves/Karen/index.md

 In 2018, I did an internship at [Peter Solomon's lab](https://biology.anu.edu.au/people/academics/peter-solomon) with [Megan McDonald](https://biology.anu.edu.au/people/academics/megan-mcdonald), where I used MinIon to sequence the genome of several isolates of the fungus _Bipolaris sorokiniana_, basecalled the reads and assembled them and finally aligned the new genomes to a reference to study structural changes in the chromosomes.

-Finally, I am secretary of the Centre SEVE's International Partnership Committee (CPICS, 2018-present).
-In this role, that I share with two other people, I am responsible for the organization of documents of the committee, for the transcription of meetings and translation of documents.
+Finally, I was secretary (CPICS, 2018-2020) and now I am the President of the Centre SEVE's International Partnership Committee.
+As secretary, I was responsible for the organization of documents of the committee, for the transcription of meetings and translation of documents.
+As President, I represent the committee, moderate decisions and I am in direct contact with the Centre SEVE's direction.
 I also designed the [CPICS website](https://cpics.netlify.app).
 </div>

 </div>